LostBeard/WebWorkers.Issue4/README.md

 Using a RazorClassLibrary2 Nuget package with  `<StaticWebAssetBasePath>/./</StaticWebAssetBasePath>` and the publish succeeds.
 But debugging will fail (404 for the Nuget web assets).

+This issue does not exist in .Net 8 or earlier.